onset/lameta/README-l10n.md

 # How to add a language

-In Crowdin:settings:translations:Target Languages, add the language.
+1. In Crowdin:settings:translations:Target Languages, add the language.
+That will make it available for translation.

-`yarn lingui-add xyz`
+1. To .linguirc, add the code to `locales`

-`yarn lingui-extract` (note: this will fail if the program is running, including JEST.
+1. `yarn lingui-extract` (note: this will fail if the program is running, including JEST.
 So in vscode ctrl-shift-p, "Jest: Stop Runner")

 ## CSVs